mp3il/bluesnap-ios/README.md

         }
     }

-### BSCcPaymentRequest (in BSCcPayment.swift)
+### BSCcSdkResult (in BSCcPayment.swift)
-This class inherits from `BSBasePaymentRequest`, and it holds the data collected in the flow.
+This class inherits from `BSBaseSdkResult`, and it holds the data collected in the flow for a new Credit Card.

-    public class BSCcPaymentRequest : BSBasePaymentRequest/*, NSCopying*/ {
+    public class BSCcSdkResult : BSBaseSdkResult {

-        public var ccDetails: BSCcDetails = BSCcDetails()
+        public var creditCard: BSCreditCard = BSCreditCard()
         public var billingDetails : BSBillingAddressDetails! = BSBillingAddressDetails() public var shippingDetails : BSShippingAddressDetails?

-        public override init(initialData: BSInitialData) {
+        public override init(sdkRequest: BSSdkRequest) {
             ...
         }
     ...
     }

-### BSExistingCcPaymentRequest (in BSCcPayment.swift)
+### BSExistingCcSdkResult (in BSCcPayment.swift)
-This class inherits from `BSCcPaymentRequest`, and it holds the data collected in the flow, when returning shopper chose an existing credit card.
+This class inherits from `BSCcSdkResult`, and it holds the data collected in the flow, when a returning shopper chosoes an existing credit card.
 The data it holds is the same as the parent class.

 	public class BSExistingCcPaymentRequest : BSCcPaymentRequest, NSCopying {

 		...
 	}

-### BSCcDetails (in BSCcPayment.swift)
+### BSCreditCard (in BSCcPayment.swift)
 This class contains the user's non-sensitive CC details for the purchase, including CC type, last four digits of CC number, and issuing country.

-	@objc public class BSCcDetails : NSObject, NSCopying {
+	@objc public class BSCreditCard : NSObject, NSCopying {

 		// these fields are output - result of submitting the CC details to BlueSnap public var ccType : String?